 An alternative scenario, proposed by C. John Collins, I find to be more attractive.
 Collins notes that the Hebrew verb used in Genesis 1:16, יַּ֣עַשׂ (“asa”), meaning “to make”, “does not specifically mean ‘create’; it can refer to that, but it can also refer to ‘working on something that is already there’ (hence ESV margin), or even ‘appointed.'”
 He thus argues that “Verse 14 focuses on the function of the lights rather than on their origin: the verb let there be is completed with the purpose clause, ‘to separate.’
 Hence, the account of this day’s work focuses on these lights serving a function that God appointed for the well-being of man — and that they serve that function by God’s command, which implies that it is foolish to worship them.”

-However, if one were not persuaded by either Ross’ or Collins’ proposal, would a valid alternative approach be to postulate that the ‘days’ of creation are arranged without regard to chronology?
+However, if one were not persuaded by the proposals offered above, would a valid alternative approach be to postulate that the ‘days’ of creation are arranged without regard to chronology?
 I will now consider this question.

 Many have noted that days one to three form a triad that corresponds to the triad formed by days four to six.
 On day one, God creates the light and distinguishes it from darkness; whereas on day four, God creates the sun, moon and stars.
 On day two, God separates the sky and sea; whereas, on day five, God creates birds and sea creatures.
 On day three, God causes dry land to appear; whereas on day six, God creates the land animals and humans.
 This pattern has been argued by some to indicate that the exact chronological sequence of events is not in mind here.
 This observation forms the basis of the literary framework view, first put forward by Johann Gottfried von Herder (1744-1803).
 Mark Throntveit likewise argues that this structural organization of the text suggests that the sequence of days are not intended to express chronological sequence at all.
 However, as many have rightly pointed out in response to this argument, literary framework and chronological sequence are not necessarily mutually exclusive.